 Black Duck Academy hosts a series of videos that help our customers deploy, manage, and use our products.
-To help our customers see value from the Black Duck Hub immediately after their purchase, this post supplements our video on installing the Hub.
+To help our customers see value from Black Duck immediately after their purchase, this post supplements our video on installing the Hub.
 Think of this post as a quick way to get you started with the Dockerized Hub installation, outlining the workplace specifications as well as the tools and steps you’ll take to deploy the Hub.

-The Hub is deployed as a set of Docker images.
+Black Duck is deployed as a set of Docker images.
 Docker is a packaging technology that allows you to bundle your application with its software dependencies—eliminating the need to configure infrastructure before deployment.
 It is built once and can run anywhere as a single unit.
 Operational images are typically referred to as containers.

 - Simplifies installation and updates